txt/aa24/docs/04stats.md

 the the whole group of observed mean effects, it divides, and keep dividing the sub-groups in such a way that the intersection of any two groups formed in that manner is empty.

-This means that $N$ treatments might  get ranked using    only $\log_2(N)$ statistical comparisons
+This means that $N$ samples might  get ranked using    only $\log_2(N)$ statistical comparisons
-- and even less, if ever sub-trees high up int he process are found to be not statistically different
+- and even less, if ever sub-trees high up int the process are found to be not statistically different
-- Also, Scott-Knott converts the  problem of ranking treatments becomes more a clustering probkem (which I do understand) than a stats problem (which, in all fairness, I understand only weakly).
+- Also, Scott-Knott converts the  problem of ranking samples to clustering probkem (which I do understand) rather than a stats problem (which, in all fairness, I understand only weakly).

 ```python